Emergency Planning Unit

 Feedback

-We always take feedback from the public seriously, and welcome any comments or suggestions that you may have.
-We are interested in hearing your views on our service, the website, how you think we could improve or requests for any further specific information.
+We take feedback from the public seriously and welcome any comments or suggestions.
+We are interested in hearing your views on our service, the website, how you think we could improve, or requests for further information.

 We aim to acknowledge all correspondence within two working days.
 We will investigate any complaints and provide a full response within 10 days.